The TNFD has sought to maximise the consistency and language of its approach with existing climate-related disclosure recommendations from the TCFD.

 If a preparer is using definitions of short-, medium- and long-term that differ from the time frames recommended by the TNFD, they should explain these definitions based on the time horizon over which nature-related risks or opportunities could reasonably be expected to have a financial effect on the organisation.

 The TNFD recommends that preparers account for different long-term scenarios to ensure that their strategy, governance, risk management, capital allocation and decision making appropriately considers long-term trends and critical uncertainties relating to nature, including climate change, that are relevant to their organisation.
 In its further work on scenarios, drawing on related work by IPBES and the NGFS, the TNFD will issue further guidance on scenario analysis of nature-related risks and opportunities.
-(See Engage for more details on the TNFD’s forthcoming work on scenarios.)
+(See Priority areas for future development for more details on the TNFD’s forthcoming work on scenarios.)

 Communicating and staging the scope of disclosures